-A.2 Vector Input Unfolding
+A.3 Vector Input Unfolding

-When a keyword requires a vector as an input it might be both cumbersome and error prone to write the whole vector out.
-To facilitate an easier input of such vectors MidasCpp offers a number of vector unfolding methods, which can help shortening inputs and preventing errors.
+When a keyword requires a vector as an input, it might be both cumbersome and error prone to provide the whole vector manually.
+To facilitate an easier input of such vectors, MidasCpp offers a number of vector unfolding methods, which can help shortening inputs and avoiding errors.

-The most simple of these methods are the integer repeat and range expressions.
+The most simple of these methods are integer repetition and range expressions.
 Both of these methods require that the expression itself is encapsulated in brackets ([]).
-For the repeat expression one can write the following [MN], which would result in the integer N being repeated M times.
-For example [62] would be expanded to the integer vector 2,2,2,2,2,2,2.
-In the case of the range the input is given as [N..M;S], where N, M and S are integers.
-N denotes the starting point of the range, M the last entry , and S the step between each entry.
-The expression [0..4;2] would for instance produce the vector 0,2,4.
+Repetition expressions are provided as [M\N], which results in the integer N being repeated M times.
+For example, [6\2] would be expanded to the integer vector 2 2 2 2 2 2 2.
+In the case of the range expressions, the input is given as [N..M;S], where N, M and S are integers.
+N denotes the starting point of the range, M the last point of the range , and S the step width.
+For instance, the expression [0..4;2] produces the vector 0 2 4.

 A more advanced method for generating a vector is using EXPAND(...) in a vector input.
-This command takes three arguments separated by commas, 1) the base expression which should be expanded, 2) a variable name, 3) a vector containing the substitutions used for the variable given in 2).
-One example of this type of input is given in the test_suite example pes_Adga_Multistate.
-Here the input to the keyword #<N1> FitFunctions is given as EXPAND(EXP(-\$ialpha(Q)),\$i,[1..4;1]), which upon reading by MidasCpp will be expanded to the following string vector: EXP(-1alpha(Q)),
+This command takes three arguments separated by commas:

+- 1. the base expression which should be expanded, - 2. a variable name, and - 3. a vector containing the substitutions used for the variable given in the previous argument.

+An example of this type of input is given in the test pes\Adga\Multistate.
+Here, the input to the keyword # < N1 > FitFunctions is given as EXPAND(EXP(-\$i\alpha\(Q)),\$i,[1..4;1]), which upon reading by MidasCpp will be expanded to the following vector of strings: EXP(-1\alpha\(Q)) EXP(-2\alpha\(Q)) EXP(-3\alpha\(Q)) EXP(-4\alpha\(Q)).
-EXP(-2alpha(Q)), EXP(-3alpha(Q)), EXP(-4alpha(Q)).